Why Do PR: Should You Hire In-House or Agency for Marketing and PR?

-Emerging or growing brands often find themselves asking should I hire in-house or use a PR agency?
+Why do PR?
+Emerging or growing brands often ask should I hire in-house or use a PR agency?

 They’re asking themselves this question against a wild backdrop and volatile marketplace.
 But even during corrections, thousands of businesses are finding their footing and growing.
 It truly is the wild, wild, west in right now.
 The reason executives are asking themselves this question is because regardless of lay-offs and investment size, what both these businesses also have in common are some enormous plans that require PR and marketing.

 Many companies have concerns about hiring agencies, they worry about finding the right PR agency, they worry about disclosure to people outside the company; they worry about failure.
 Those are legitimate concerns, many of those same concerns can be an issue with employees, but with an agency, they can be addressed with strategic questions and planning, and taking a little time to get to know your potential pr agency.
 And the good news is that the best agencies seem to know one another.
 If you find a great marketing agency or a great branding agency, chances are, they know a PR firm they like and trust.

 In-House PR Advantages